-Project VIPER is a joint development of “AR manual” for engine assembly among ESA (European Space Agency), GE Aviation and Misterine.
-Aim of the project is to automate creation of AR instructions based on CAD, technical and other product data on highly complex GE engine.
+Project VIPER is the joint development of an “AR manual” for engine assembly among ESA (European Space Agency), GE Aviation and Misterine.
+The aim of the project is to automate the creation of AR instructions based on CAD, technical data and other product data for use with the highly complex GE engine.

-Misterine is developing an AR authoring tool as part of the project, which provides platform for automatic, semi-automatic and manual process creation including general structure, animation and human readable description.
-The authoring tool also provides integrity check in case the input data has been altered.
-It works in the following manner; importing CAD data, analyzing them for semantical information and enhancing them with additional domain relevant information in order to automatically create industry manuals, processes and training protocols.
+Misterine is developing an AR authoring tool as part of the project which provides a platform for automatic, semi-automatic and manual process creation including general structure, animation and human readable description.
+The authoring tool also provides an integrity check in case the input data has been altered.
+It works in the following manner: importing CAD data, analyzing the data for semantic information and enhancing it with additional domain-relevant information in order to automatically create industry manuals, processes and training protocols.

-AR manual created by the authoring tool can be played on many devices from smartphones to smart glasses.
-Together with advanced image recognition and accurate spatial tracking, we are aiming to achieve higher efficiency and safety of industrial processes.
+The AR manual created with this authoring tool can be played on many devices ranging from smart phones to smart glasses.
+Together with advanced image recognition and accurate spatial tracking, we are aiming to achieve higher efficiency and safety within industrial processes.

-The project has just entered to the last stage, which is scheduled to be completed in 2020.
+The project has just entered to its final stage, and is scheduled to be completed in 2020.